sky121/Lyffe-Style/README.md

 ## Deployment

-- Flask server requires a veriaty of python modules installed (tensorflow, tensorflow_hub, keras, pillow, flask, flaks_cors)
+- Flask server requires a veriaty of python modules installed (tensorflow, tensorflow_hub, keras, Pillow, flask, flask_cors)
-- Chrome extension must be added by going to chrome://extensions/ and adding the file through the **Load Unpacked** button
+- Chrome extension must be added by going to chrome://extensions/ and adding the file through the **Load Unpacked** button (toggle Developer Mode)

 ## Built With